rachyoder/Projects-Exercises/docs/projects/PHP-1.md

 To complete the assignment, you must complete the following:

 1. Use [JSON-Generator](https://www.json-generator.com/) to create random dummy JSON data, or if you already have data of your own, lint it through [JSONLint](https://jsonlint.com/) and store the file locally
+2. Or optionally, dynamically create random data using PHP and using [JSON_Encode()](https://www.php.net/manual/en/function.json-encode.php), create the JSON file in the script itself
-2. Create a single PHP webserver file that starts a connection on port 8080 on your localhost
+3. Create a single PHP webserver file that starts a connection on `localhost port 8080`
-3. Point the webserver to the JSON file and view the data online via your [Public IP](https://www.whatismyip.com/)
+4. Point the webserver to the JSON file and create a POST request to view the data online via your [Public IP](https://www.whatismyip.com/)

 #### Additional Requirements